thedr8993/sample_app/README.md

 This is the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*] (http://railstutorial.org./) by [Michael Hartl](http://michaelhartl.com/)

-but I edited the README file ;) by Daniel Rosas
+But I edited the README file ;) by Daniel Rosas